alejocarmona/ApptramiteYA/README.md

 firebase deploy --only functions
 ```

-The frontend application will call this function directly using the Firebase Functions SDK.
-The function's region must be specified correctly on the client-side when initializing the SDK.
+The frontend application calls this function directly using the Firebase Functions SDK.
+The function's region must be specified correctly on the client-side in `src/lib/firebase.ts`.